Feb 27, 2016

-Put on the Editor’s Hat:
+Put on the editor’s hat:

 Now that you have finished recording the video, it’s time to wear the editor’s hat!
 No movie is recorded in a single shot.
 You do not want the video to be incomplete or miss its crispness.
-Let’s add some make-up before it goes live!

 - In Camtasia, once you are done with the recording, the first step is to set the video output resolution.
 For web purposes, the best practice is to use the dimensions of 1280 x 720 pixels.
-If you do not select this and choose a setting which is lesser, the video that will be generated will not be ideal for full-screen playback on today’s screens.
+If you do not select this and choose a setting that is less, the video that will be generated will not be ideal for full-screen playback on today’s screens.
 This means that your text and images might be too small for the learner to read and comprehend.

 - A simple timeline with the recording tool allows you to edit the video.
-In case you are not happy with the current recording, you can go back and record only those parts and merge it to the current timeline.
+In case you are not happy with the current recording, you can go back and record only those parts and merge them to the current timeline.

 - In the editor, you can very easily trim the video, cut it, increase the voice pitch for certain sections, and even zoom into the video while explaining the important parts.
 These (and a host of other more powerful features) really put the finishing touches on your video.